ZZP12/CS7280_Network_Science/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena.md

 We will first prove the following result:

-Suppose that we model the diffusion process using the Linear Threshold Model with threshold value θ.
+> Suppose that we model the diffusion process using the Linear Threshold Model with threshold value θ.
+>

-If the set of initially active nodes is A, then the cascade will NOT cover the whole network if the network includes a cluster of initially inactive nodes with density greater than 1 - θ.
+> _If the set of initially active nodes is A, then the cascade will NOT cover the whole network if the network includes a cluster of initially inactive nodes with density greater than 1 - θ_.

 **Proof:** We will prove this by contradiction - we start with an assumption, then following a series of steps which leads to a result that cannot be true.
 Consider such a cluster of initially inactive nodes with density greater than 1 - θ.
 Assume the opposite of what we want to prove, i.e., that one or more nodes in this cluster eventually become active.
 Let v be the **first** such node in the cluster.